 It is important to note that we have children at Tyabb Primary School who have anaphylaxis.
 Anaphylaxis is the most severe form of allergic reaction and is potentially life threatening.
-These children are severely allergic to the following foods - nuts (including peanut butter and nutella), eggs (raw and boiled), tuna, food colourings and cow's milk.
+These children are severely allergic to the following foods - nuts (including peanut butter and Nutella)

-We have asked that the children in these grades and the grades next door avoid bringing these foods to school as the smallest trace can trigger a severe, life threatening reaction requiring immediate treatment and urgent medical attention.
+If you have a child that has a fellow student in their class or neighbouring class you will receive a note requesting that you avoid sending these foods to school as the smallest trace can trigger a severe, life threatening reaction requiring immediate treatment and urgent medical attention.
 We understand that this can limit the lunch choices for other children in these grades but know you will appreciate how special children are and that protecting their health should be a priority.